microsoft/rnx-kit/ROADMAP.md

         is a popular one.
       </td>
       <td>
-        The new dedicated tool that will be developed by Meta with the support and our participation in the Debugging working group.
+        New dedicated tools that will be developed by Meta with the support and our participation in the Debugging Working Group.
       </td>
     </tr>
   </tbody>
 </table>